hgoldstein95/reflective-minimal/README.md

 TODOs
   - add missing things (look at old repo, they are probs there)
-    * gen that excludes the parse trees with a divide-by-zero error:
     * STLC reflective where annnotation is typeOf
     * noAnn